The most important force in the universe that you probably haven’t heard of.

 It’s an idea that has remained in such a narrow niche of human thinking that there’s not even a satisfying wikipedia article about it.

-The term was coined in the last century by R. Buckminster Fuller, whose life was dedicated to making “the world work for 100% of humanity in the shortest possible time through spontaneous collaboration, without ecological offense or to the disadvantage of anyone.”
+The term was popularized in the last century by R. Buckminster Fuller, whose life was dedicated to making “the world work for 100% of humanity in the shortest possible time through spontaneous collaboration, without ecological offense or to the disadvantage of anyone.”
 He was an engineer, a poet, a polymath, and a prophet, and he was aware of the mechanisms of living systems enough to be able to articulate things that humanity had never been able to see before.
 It’s time for this concept to become a meme.
 It’s time for us to see at least glimpses of what Bucky saw.

 If you ever hang out with physicists or have personally dabbled in nihilism, you probably have encountered syntropy’s counterpart, entropy.
 Entropy is well known as the continuous expansion of the universe and the source of a lot of people’s existential dread.

 That expansion is a process of decay.
 Entropy is what brings something like a solar system which at one time had an order and a harmony and a rhythm that was predictable into a disordered and chaotic field of decaying space objects.
 Syntropy on the other hand, is the force that takes scattered space dust and compresses it into a new star, new planets, a new arm of a spiral galaxy.
 Both processes are happening, just in different places in the cosmos, and at different times.

 As above, so below, so let’s bring the metaphor down to earth a little bit.